Reeywhaar/tabsaver/README.md

 # Tab Saver

+<strong>There is a continuation of this addon <a href="https://github.com/Reeywhaar/tabsaver-2">TabSaver 2</a>.
+Check it out!
+First version of this addon is unlikely to be updated, it works though.</strong>

 WebExtension to manage your tabs.
 With this extension you can save tabs in current window and open them later.